mongodb-js/compass/CONTRIBUTING.md

 To enable the Chrome DevTools for the Electron renderer processes, click "Settings" under "MongoDB Compass Dev Local" in the top menu (or press <kbd>⌘</kbd> + <kbd>,</kbd>) and click "Enable DevTools" followed by "Save", which will enable a "Toggle DevTools" item in the "View" top menu.
 Click this to toggle the DevTools panel (or press <kbd>⌥</kbd> + <kbd>⌘</kbd> + <kbd>I</kbd>).

-### Using the React Developer Tools extension

-To inspect the React component hierarchies in the Chrome DevTools panel, use the [React Developer Tools](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi), which is already installed when running a local development build.
-For a reason, yet to be determined, you must reload (<kbd>⌘</kbd> + <kbd>R</kbd>) the DevTools window to see the "⚛️ Components" and "⚛️ Profiler" tabs.

 ## Working on Plugins

 > [!NOTE]